johannescairns/meg-lab/_pages/about_einstein.md

 The lab combines wet-lab experimentation with computational modelling and close collaboration across microbiology, evolutionary biology, ecology, and data science.

-If you are interested in joining the group, please get in touch by email.
-See Lund University or University of Turku website for contact information.
+If you are interested in joining the group, please get in touch by email at johannes.cairns at med.lu.se